w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 state roots, and ID info is placed on the parent block on the relay chain.
 The relay chain does not access the entire state of a parachain but only the values that changed during that block and the merkelized hashes of the unchanged values.

-### Pipelining

-Asynchronous backing is a feature that introduces [pipelining](https://www.techtarget.com/whatis/definition/pipelining) to the parachain block [generation, backing and inclusion](./learn-parachains-protocol.md).
-It is analogous to the logical pipelining of processor instruction in "traditional" architectures, where some instructions may be executed before others are complete.
-Instructions may also be executed in parallel, enabling multiple processor parts to work on potentially different instructions simultaneously.

-Bundles of state transitions represented as blocks may be processed similarly.
-In the context of Polkadot, pipelining aims to increase the throughput of the entire network by completing the backing and inclusion steps for different blocks at the same time.
-Asynchronous backing does not just allow for pipelining within a single pipe (or core).
-It lays the foundation for a large number of pipes (or cores) to run for the same parachain at the same time.
-In that way, we have two distinct new forms of parallel computation.

 ### Unincluded Segments